 Now that we know bread is considered a traditional food that Lithuanians can never let go of, an abundance of bread dishes should not surprise you on the Lithuanian menu.
 Once you enter the food world, you will notice that baked bread pieces are pretty common, and every other person will have them as a regular snack in Lithuania.

-Baked bread is a dish made of small bread pieces covered with molted cheese and mayonnaise.
+Baked bread, or Duona, is a dish made of small bread pieces covered with melted cheese and mayonnaise.
 Usually, a baked bread snack is fried bread with garlic and salt mixture served with different sauces, which gives out a truly delicious taste altogether.
 When you order this dish in Lithuania, don’t forget to order a Lithuanian beer which is a must!

 The recipe for this cake includes mainly sugar, eggs, flour, butter, and sour cream.
 Although big, it is a hollow cake baked through a special cylinder attached to a massive spit; hence, the name, spit cake.
 Usually yellow, the cake can be decorated with different icing colors.

 How can we not mention the most important dish of Lithuania when discussing wonderful food?
 One of the best traditional Lithuanian pastries, Kibin or Kibinas, is a pastry filled with ingredients such as minced pork, chicken, mixed onions, and cabbage fillings.

 Sometimes, kibin is also filled with curd and spinach, making it the best dish for vegetarians.
 If you like it sweet, you can also have kibinas with chocolate filling.
 However, it is best served with hot chicken broth.
 Make sure you try this dish without any failure.

 Learning some of the best dishes will help you gain the best taste in Lithuania.
-But how about attaining some of the food vocab in Lithuania that will engage you with the locals in a truly native way?
+But how about attaining some of the food vocabulary in Lithuania that will engage you with the locals in a truly native way?

-In fact, if you wish to learn the languages and cultures of other eastern European countries, you can do so easily with Ling at zero cost.
+In fact, if you wish to learn the languages and cultures of other Eastern European countries, you can do so easily with Ling at zero cost.
 So, download Ling now and start learning immediately.